 The Boys Elite Clubs National League (Boys ECNL) was founded to provide a top class, club-based development, training, and competition platform for youth male soccer players in the United States.

 The mission of the Boys ECNL is to improve the landscape for players in the United States through innovative, player-centered programming that raises standards of quality and improves the player experience in all aspects of the game.

-Ohio Elite competes in the Midwest Conference that stretches from Pittsburgh through Detroit and down to St. Louis.
-All teams in the club play their opponent club on a single day.
-Other clubs in the Midwest include Pittsburgh Riverhounds, Vardar (MI), Michigan Wolves, Ohio Premier, FC Pride (IN), Eclipse SC (IL), FC Wisconsin, St. Louis Scott Gallagher Illinois, and St. Louis Scott Gallagher Missouri.
+Ohio Elite competes in the Midwest Conference that stretches from Minnesota through Detroit and down to Louisville.
+Other clubs in the Midwest include Pittsburgh Riverhounds, WNY Flash, Vardar (MI), Michigan Wolves, Ohio Premier, FC Pride (IN), Eclipse SC (IL), FC Wisconsin, St. Louis Scott Gallagher, Louisville City, Minnesota Thunder, Rockford Raptors, and Pacesetter SC.

 Added to the conference schedule, teams compete in national events against teams outside their conference.
 All games are located at a single facility and all teams in a club compete throughout the day allowing coaches and other teams to watch games.